 Enjoy Dramatically Brighter Teeth with Cosmetic Treatment

 If your teeth have become deeply stained or discolored, though, the dentist might recommend a cosmetic treatment to help lighten the teeth.
-Professional whitening, for instance, can often lighten teeth between five and eight shades, by helping to break up surface stains and reveal lighter teeth underneath.
+Professional home teeth whitening, for instance, can often lighten teeth between five and eight shades, by helping to break up surface stains and reveal lighter teeth underneath.
+One visit fast whitening of teeth is mainly by dehydration and it only temporary.

 Porcelain veneers can also be used to improve the beauty of one’s smile, though, particularly when the staining is permanent or intrinsic in nature.
 Porcelain veneers offer long-lasting enhancements thanks to the longevity and stain resistance of dental porcelain.